multiversx/mx-presentations-sfbw-2019/README.md

 ![](images/006_open_IDE.png)

-3. Now click on the `Environment` tab and read the information it gives to ensure everything is OK.
+3. Now click on the `Environment` tab and read the information it's giving you, just to make sure everything is OK.

 ![](images/007_setup_environment.png)